 - Chicken fajita omelet

 - Spinach and mushroom omelet (order without the hollandaise sauce in case there is sugar or flour in it)

 - Bacon temptation omelet (hold the cheese sauce and ask for shredded cheese instead)

-Important note: For strict keto diet, you need to be careful as we heard that IHOP puts pancake batter in all scrambled eggs and omelettes to make them look fluffy!
+- Important note: For a strict keto diet, you need to be careful as we heard that IHOP puts pancake batter in all scrambled eggs and omelettes to make them look fluffy!
 So ask them if they can skip the pancake batter.
 Otherwise, just order fried, over, or poached eggs instead.

 Order all steak burgers and sandwiches without the bun and any sauce that comes on it; get a side house salad made with oil and vinegar or lemon in place of fries):

 - The classic steak burger (no signature IHOP sauce)

 - The classic steak burger with bacon (no signature IHOP sauce)